Holidays

 10. Snickerdoodles

-One of the best options, whether it’s for Valentine’s Day cookies, Thanksgiving, Christmas or any occasion, are snickerdoodle cookies.
-These soft and chewy cookies are renowned for their simple yet irresistible flavor.
+Molasses Cookies, whether it’s for Valentine’s Day cookies, Thanksgiving, Christmas or any occasion, for a reason.
+Their cinnamon-coated edges and soft centers make them a reliable crowd-pleaser that pairs well with nearly every other cookie on the platter.
 To make them, cream together 1/2 cup of butter with 1 cup of sugar until light and fluffy.

 Beat in 1 egg and 1 teaspoon of vanilla extract.
 In another bowl, combine 1 1/2 cups of flour, 1/4 teaspoon of baking soda, 1/4 teaspoon of baking powder and a pinch of salt.
 Gradually blend the dry ingredients into the wet mixture.
 Roll the dough into balls and coat them in a mixture of 2 tablespoons of sugar and 1 tablespoon of cinnamon before baking at 350°F (175°C) for 10-12 minutes.